evanlo182/PomodoroTimer/README.md

 After that, ensure all code in the repository is in the same folder, and in the terminal, enter the command `python3 setup.py py2app`.

 Once that is complete, the built app should be in the `dist` folder generated from the last command.
-Open this file, and copy it to the `Applications` folder on your Mac.
+You should see the file `Pomodoro Timer.app`.
+Copy it to the `Applications` folder on your Mac.

 Open the app and enjoy!